 Base salaries and target annual bonuses for our named executive officers are annually reviewed by our Compensation Committee.
 Our Compensation Committee determines any base salary and target annual bonus increases for our named executive officers, other than our Chief Executive Officer, and recommends any such increases for our Chief Executive Officer to our Board of Directors.
+In 2018, Ms. Protopapas's annual base salary was increased to \$515,000 (from \$430,148 in 2017), based on recommendations from Pearl Meyer to align Ms. Protopapas's annual base salary with that of chief executive officers of similarly positioned publicly traded peer group companies.
+The annual base salary for Dr. Lowinger was increased to \$382,000 (from \$370,162 in 2017).
+Mr. Spellman was hired in March 2018 with an annual base salary of \$370,000.

-For 2017, the annual base salaries for our named executive officers were \$430,148 for Ms. Protopapas, \$370,162 for Dr. Lowinger, and \$370,162 for Dr. Bergstrom.
-Each of our named executive officers was eligible to receive an annual bonus for 2017 based upon the achievement of corporate performance goals and, in the case of Drs.
-Lowinger and Bergstrom, individual performance goals.
-For 2017, the target annual bonus, as percentage of the named executive officer's annual base salary, was 40% for Ms. Protopapas and 35% for each of Drs.
-Lowinger and Bergstrom.
+Each of our named executive officers was eligible to receive an annual bonus for 2018 based upon the achievement of corporate performance goals and, in the case of Dr. Lowinger and Mr. Spellman, individual performance goals.
+For 2018, the target annual bonus, as percentage of the named executive officer's annual base salary, was 50% for Ms. Protopapas (increased from 40% in 2017), 40% for Dr. Lowinger (increased from 35% in 2017) and 40% for Mr. Spellman (prorated based on his partial year of employment).